Kingto89/NeuroExamReview/docs/pns.md

 <summary><b>🔽 Information Flow</b></summary>

 - Afferent neurons → carry sensory info to CNS
 - Efferent neurons → carry motor commands from CNS
+- SAME / DAVE:
+- Sensory = Afferent, Motor = Efferent.
+- Dorsal = Afferent, Ventral = Efferent.
 - Interneurons → local connectors for integration
 - Divergence → one axon branches to many targets
 - Convergence → multiple inputs onto one target neuron
+- Summation (integration of local potentials):
+  Spatial summation → multiple inputs from different presynaptic neurons arrive at different places simultaneously and combine at the axon hillock.
+  Temporal summation → one presynaptic neuron fires multiple times in rapid succession, overlapping to add together.
+  Together they determine if threshold is reached and AP occurs.
+-Propagation of action potentials:
+  Faster with larger axon diameter and myelination.

 </details>